-Dress Rehearsal – Saturday, June 10, 2017 – Times TBA
+Dress Rehearsal – June 8-9, 2018 – Times TBA

 Dress rehearsal participation is mandatory and will be held at Bayside Performing Arts Center, 22025 Kehoe Ave, San Mateo.
 Dress rehearsal allows the student to become familiar with the theatre surroundings and feel comfortable with their performance, costume(s), and being onstage.
-Lighting, music cues, set changes, and all other logistics for an organized and professional performance are rehearsed so that the students will feel confident when they go on stage.
+Lighting, music cues, set changes, and all other logistics for an organized and professional performance are rehearsed so that students feel confident when they go on stage.
 We run an organized and timely dress rehearsal.
 Your help with the process will guarantee a professional production.
 Please arrive on time, locate the assigned areas for your class, and be seated in the theatre.
 All dancers should be accompanied by an adult.

-Sunday, June 11, 2017 – Times TBA
+June 9-10, 2018 – Times TBA

-Tickets will go on sale in April.
-Details will be emailed to you.
+Tickets will go on sale in May 1, 2018.